-Tuberculosis (TB) is a disease that is caused by a bacterium called Mycobacterium tuberculosis.
-The bacteria usually attack the lungs; however, TB can attack other areas of the body such as the kidney, spine, and brain too.
+Tuberculosis (TB) is a disease that is caused by a bacterium called mycobacterium tuberculosis.
+The bacteria usually attack the lungs, but can attack other parts of the body such as the kidney, spine, and brain too.
 Two TB-related conditions exist: latent TB infection (LTBI) and TB disease (active).

 A person with latent TB infection has become infected with TB, but their immune system is able to stop the bacteria from growing.
 People with Latent TB usually have a positive skin test or blood test but have no symptoms and cannot spread TB to others.
 People with latent TB infection may develop the TB disease (Active TB) if they do not receive treatment for the latent TB infection.